 10).
 G.P.
 Gooch, History & Historians in the Nineteenth Century (Longmans, Green and Company, 1913).

-Generations of historians in the 1910s, 1920s, and 1930s read Gooch and must have know that he was a master.
-This was an era when a few bright light of American history had begun to shine in academia, but also an era of infancy in the professionalization of the field.
+Generations of historians in the 1910s, 1920s, and 1930s read Gooch and must have known that he was a master.
+This was an era when a few bright lights of American history had begun to shine in academia, but also an era of infancy in the professionalization of the field.
 American historians were well aware that they had little of the technicality, the philosophical background, or the depth of vision of the German historians whom they admired but seldom read or understood.
 Gooch provided the service of translating (at least in his head) most of the history of German historical thought from the previous century, and with it the insights of the French and English historians, presenting it all to an American audience as an impressively – nay, impossibly – thorough description of where the discipline had come from.
 Gooch’s descriptions of Ranke and Niebuhr, I suspect, were influential in keeping high the standards of historical research in the United States.
 John Higham’s History: The Development of Historical Studies in the United States (Prentice Hall, 1965) was a natural follow-up and worthy heir to Gooch.

 9).
 Wilfred McClay, A Student’s Guide to History (ISI Books, 200)

 This book was a pleasant surprise.
 It is short –only 93 pages – and only the first half deals with historical methods directly.
 It is clear and well-written, which is a rarity among books on historical methods, and it genuinely has its own voice and purpose.
 McClay thinks history has an important civic role.
-I’m more pessimistic about the ability of students to learn history (or anything, for that matter), but this book and some of McClay’s presentations on youtube have won me over to to the view that we should at least try to teach history for civic purpose.).
+I’m more pessimistic about the ability of students to learn history (or anything, for that matter), but this book and some of McClay’s presentations on youtube have won me over to to the view that we should at least try to teach history for civic purpose).
 McClay thinks history should be taught as a personal subject, but he warns that there are limits to the personalization of history.
 History, in his view, should break us out of our personal lives and connect us to society.
 History unites us with those around us, and with those who came before us.
 Historical consciousness frees us from pure present-mindedness.
 It can also help us escape parochialism of thought.
 We should know history so that we know where ideas came from, and so that we can deconstruct social institution.
 This book is radiating with concern for being a humane, thoughtful, and caring historian.

 8).
 Raymond Martin, The Past Within Us: An Empirical Approach to Philosophy of History (Princeton, 1989).